-You must first level the hase on a concrete floor.
+You must first level the base on a concrete floor.
 The wooden wedges may need to be used under one or two of the tripod legs to get the base level if the floor is not level.

-The adhesive is applied to the base (with a casisting gun) in a pottern that duplicates the area covered on the old base.
-The tip of the adhesive tube must be cut to apply the adhesive in a 1/4" diameter minimum.

-The pressure vessel must be lifted vertically (see drawings on lifting options) and set down onto the base.

-Level the pressure vessel by using a level on at least 4 points around the outer diameter of the pressure vessel.

-5. Once you are satisfied that the pressure vessel is level, the pressure vessel must be allowed to set (undisturbed) for at least 8 hours.
+- a pattern that duplicates the area covered on the old base.
+The tip of the adhesive tube must be cut to apply the adhesive in a 1/4" diameter minimum. - The pressure vessel must be lifted vertically (see drawings on lifting options) and set down onto the base. - Level the pressure vessel by using a level on at least 4 points around the outer diameter of the pressure vessel. - 5.
+Once you are satisfied that the pressure vessel is level, the pressure vessel must be allowed to set (undisturbed) for at least 8 hours.